iBug/iBug-source/_posts/2019-11-11-optimize-github-pages-with-cloudflare.md

 ![My Cloudflare setting for image caching](/image/cloudflare/image-caching.png)

-Now instead of fetching an identical copy from GitHub Pages' origin server, browsers will now cache all image on my website for a year, and Cloudflare's CDN servers will cache my images for up to 30 days.
+Instead of fetching an identical copy from GitHub Pages' origin server, browsers will now cache all image on my website for a year, and Cloudflare's CDN servers will cache my images for up to 30 days.
 Other available options include redirection and performance optimizations, and it's up to you to explore them all.

 ### More secure HTTPS settings